 Neurological disorders are diseases of the brain, spine and the nerves that connect them.

 Attention-deficit/hyperactivity disorder (ADHD) is a neurological disorder characterized by inattention, hyperactivity, and impulsivity.
 ADHD is usually diagnosed in childhood and lasts into adulthood.
-Sometimes, ADHD is diagnosed for the first time in adolescence or adulthood; however, the symptoms of the disorder must have been present earlier in the person’s life for the diagnosis to be made.
+Sometimes, ADHD is diagnosed for the first time in adolescence or adulthood; however, the signs of the disorder must have been present earlier in the person’s life for the diagnosis to be made.

 People with predominantly inattentive ADHD often1This may be an overarching comment that needs to be made, particularly when related to mental health.: